-Lecure days will usually include a brief "discussion session" also completed in groups, and discussion days will sometimes begin with a brief lecture.
+Some lecure days may include a brief "discussion session" also completed in groups, and discussion days will sometimes begin with a brief lecture.

-The day before each class meeting, a short lecture video will be posted, and at the end will be an exercise based on the video content.
-This "preliminary problem" should be completed prior to the start of class.
-This problem will be short, usually requiring at most 5 minutes to complete, and will be computational in nature (i.e. no proofs).
+The day before each discussion day, a short list of "preliminary problems" will be assigned, and should be completed before class on the discussion day.
+These assignments will be short, usually requiring at most 10 minutes to complete, and will be computational in nature (i.e. no proofs).